carbonplan/cdr-database/methods/metrics.md

 ## Permanence

-We consider the Permanence of a project the duration over which durable carbon storage can be reasonably assured, in years.
+We consider the permanence of a project the duration over which durable carbon storage can be reasonably assured, in years.

-Our evaluation of Permanence is largely categorical, with different considerations and heuristics for natural solutions (e.g. soil and forests), solutions that involve geological, mineral, or other physical storage materials.
+Our evaluation of permanence is largely categorical, with different considerations and heuristics for natural solutions (e.g. soil and forests), solutions that involve geological, mineral, or other physical storage materials.

 For all projects, when a range is provided, we report the minimum.
 All times are adjusted so that they are relative to the most recent project documents.
 Permanence claims equal to or greater than 1000 were recorded as 1000+.

 For soil and forest projects, we separately examine physical and socioeconomic risks.
 Physical risks include wildfire, drought, and natural disaster.
 Socioeconomic risks include breaches of contract, bankruptcy, and other factors which prevent projects from continuing to provide climate benefits.
-When explicit contract terms are described, we consider the contract duration the duration of Permanence, even if it is lower than the number suggested by the physical risks.
+When explicit contract terms are described, we consider the contract duration the duration of permanence, even if it is lower than the number suggested by the physical risks.

-We consider 30 years or less a plausible maximum duration of Permanence for projects managing socioeconomic risks, especially involving forests and soil.
+We consider 30 years or less a plausible maximum duration of permanence for projects managing socioeconomic risks, especially involving forests and soil.
 While somewhat arbitrary, 30 years offers a useful threshold because it is the maximum term length of residential mortgages in the United States, and therefore represents an upper-bound on the length of private contracts in a real-world financial market.

-Building materials are intermediate, as the plausible duration of Permanence depends on the material (e.g. concrete vs laminated wood).
+Building materials are intermediate, as the plausible duration of permanence depends on the material (e.g. concrete vs laminated wood).
 While concrete can be considered similarly permanent as mineralization, wood products are likely bounded by a range of 50-100 years (Hepburn et al., 2019; Lippke et al., 2005).

 <Table
   type='icons'